sdslabs/kiwi/docs/docs/get-started.md

 ```

 ::: warning Use stdkiwi
-Using `stdkiwi` is preffered method if you don't need any other data types
+Using `stdkiwi` is preferred method if you don't need any other data types
 other than the standard value types.
 This is because `stdkiwi` defines many
-types corresponding to the standard value types, like `stdkiwi.Str` for example.
+types corresponding to the standard value types, like `stdkiwi.Str`.
+Actions
-Actions corresponding to these types are defined as type safe methods.
+corresponding to these types are defined as type safe methods.
 :::